alan-solima/ChessSystem-Java/README.md

 To embark on your chess adventure within the console simulation, follow these steps:

-- Clone this repository to your local machine using the command `git clone https://github.com/alansoareslima/ChessSystem-Java.git`
+- Clone this repository to your local machine using the command `git clone https://github.com/alansoareslima/ChessSystem-Java.git ChessSystemJava`

 - Confirm that you have the Java Development Kit (JDK) installed on your computer.